Notifications

 Review the plan: Alberta’s Drought Response Plan

-• five stages of Alberta’s drought response
+• the stages of Alberta’s drought response

 • roles and responsibilities of partners, including government, to help everyone collaborate and communicate